ShinyMyst/UD-dept-calendar-manager/README.md

 It will prioritize the details written on the most recently updated location.
 Spreadsheet edits can be detected as soon as they occur.
 Calendar edits occur periodically.

+### Row 1 Requirements
+UD functions work under the assumption that row 1 includes your heads

+### Set-Up
+All UD lib files require you to include the sheet url as well as the page name of the page you're looking at and editing.

 */